 An avid lover of all things canine her entire life, Beth has had the honor of sharing her heart with incredible dogs since the day she was born.
 Raising Alaskan Malamutes, Great Pyrenees and Newfoundlands her entire adult life, has led to life changing events, including Czar’s Promise.
 From attending the Alaskan Iditarod Sled Dog race as a spectator in 1992, to learning the show ring, to raising animal assisted therapy dogs, the love of canines are embedded in her heart and soul, every minute of every day.

 When Czar, her one-in-a-million Great Pyrenees, was diagnosed with Osteosarcoma in 2012, it was an unexpected, unplanned and rocky journey into a painful unknown.
-Czar, was by far the stronger one, and lived an active, happy, healthy and full 19 months post diagnosis and amputation, until his passing on December 20, 2013.
+Czar, was by far the stronger one, and lived an active, happy, healthy and full 19 months post diagnosis, amputation, and chemotherapy, until his passing on December 20, 2013.
 Czar, who embodied the meaning of community service, was an animal assisted therapy dog with The Pet Pals program at American Family Children’s Hospital, Madison, and other health care locations throughout the area.
 His diagnosis, his story, one of tenacity, compassion, hope, dignity, and unending love, left an imprint within Beth that began a vigilant fight against this horrific disease that claims so many precious lives each and every day.

 13 months after Czar’s passing, his bonded Newfoundland brother, Baby Bear Osa, who was truly momma’s boy, became lethargic in the late hours of February 12.
 Sleeping next to him to keep a watchful eye, Beth noted Osa’s breathing became erratic, and blood passed from his mouth.
 A very fast midnight drive to the emergency clinic was made.
 And within 30 minutes of his arrival, Osa was gone.
 There are absolutely no words to describe that terrifying and grief filled night.
 Death left no calling card, provided no warning.
 Osa passed away from what is suspected to be hemangiosarcoma, or a blood tumor in his lung.
 The depth of his unexpected and sudden loss, the immense grief, anger, sadness, is still felt to the core, every single day.